Galashiels: Governance

-Local government services for Galashiels are provided by Scottish Borders Council.
+Local government services for Galashiels are provided by the Scottish Borders Council.
 There is also a community council covering the town.
 Galashiels was designated a burgh of barony in 1599 and later became a police burgh by 1868.
 Galashiels Burgh Chambers on Albert Place was built in 1867.

 When elected county councils were created in 1890 under the Local Government (Scotland) Act 1889, burghs which met certain criteria were excluded from the area under the control of the county councils.
 There was disagreement between Galashiels and Selkirkshire County Council as to whether these criteria applied to Galashiels.
 The case went to court, and the Scottish Supreme Court found that Galashiels was entirely responsible for its own affairs and should neither be represented on nor taxed by Selkirkshire County Council.
 Further local government reform in 1930 brought the burgh of Galashiels within the area controlled by the county council, with the town being reclassified as a small burgh, ceding most of its functions to the county council.

-In 1975 local government across Scotland was reformed under the Local Government (Scotland) Act 1973.
-The burghs and counties were abolished as administrative areas, replaced with a two-tier system of upper-tier regions and lower-tier districts.
+In 1975, local government across Scotland was reformed under the Local Government (Scotland) Act 1973.
+The burghs and counties were abolished as administrative areas and replaced with a two-tier system of upper-tier regions and lower-tier districts.
 Galashiels therefore became part of the Ettrick and Lauderdale district within the Borders region.
 Ettrick and Lauderdale District Council used Galashiels Burgh Chambers as its headquarters.
 Further local government reform in 1996 abolished the regions and districts, since when Galashiels has been administered by Scottish Borders Council.